uutkukorkmaz/ocpserver-v2/README.md

-# ocpserver-v2
 # Server Documentation [dev-1.0.011]
-This documentation tries to explain that how the hell is oldscoolplanet's server-side works and helps that how to develop it.
+This documentation tries to explain that how the hell is [gamename]'s server-side works and helps that how to develop it.
 ## Contents

 1. index.js